 What is the current situation?

 - The current number of cases (above) is significant because normally about 0 to 1 cases are reported to our Epidemiology section each year.
-We have to view this in light of the fact that both Middle Tennessee and other states around the country (Arkansas, California, Indiana, Kentucky, Michigan, Missouri, Ohio, Utah, and West Virginia) are experiencing outbreaks of hepatitis A. The Chattanooga-Hamilton County Health Department's objective at this point in time is to take action to prevent the spread of the disease locally.
+Middle Tennessee and other states around the country (Arkansas, California, Indiana, Kentucky, Michigan, Missouri, Ohio, Utah, and West Virginia) are experiencing outbreaks of hepatitis A. The Chattanooga-Hamilton County Health Department's objective at this point in time is to take action to prevent the spread of the disease locally.
 Hepatitis A is vaccine-preventable and washing one's hands before eating, preparing food and drink, or after changing diapers is one of the best ways to protect oneself.

 What is Hepatitis A?